singular-gpispace/pfd-parallel/README.md

 repository, implemented primarily by Lukas Ristau.

-This project provides allows for applying the partial fraction decoposition function in the massively parallel system GPI-space.
+This project provides allows for applying the partial fraction decoposition function in the massively parallel system GPI-space, for a matrix of rational funcitons.

 To get this project up and running, you need to compile GPI-Space and Singular.